GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

-Static Linkage Checker is a tool that finds [static linkage errors]( ../library-best-practices/glossary.md#types-of-conflicts-and-compatibility) on a classpath and reports the errors to the console.
+Static Linkage Checker is a tool that finds [static linkage errors]( ../library-best-practices/glossary.md#types-of-conflicts-and-compatibility) on a class path and reports the errors to the console.
-It scans the class files in a classpath for references to other classes and reports any reference that cannot be satisfied in the classpath.
+It scans the class files in the class path for references to other classes and reports any reference that cannot be satisfied in the class path.
-It can report all such missing references or only those that are reachable from a given set of entry point classes.
+It can report all such unsatisfied references or only those that are reachable from a given set of entry point classes.

 ### Use Cases